Visual Intelligence by FactsFigs.com

 Data Source: National Disaster Management Authority (NDMA), Pakistan

+The nation, ranked as the 5th most vulnerable country to climate change by the Global Climate Risk Index, faces an annual battle against water.
 Pakistan has faced recurring floods in recent years, with devastating impacts on both people and land.
 From 2022 to 2025, millions of individuals were exposed to floodwaters, while vast agricultural and residential areas were inundated.
 The severity of these events varied across provinces, highlighting regional vulnerabilities and the urgent need for stronger disaster preparedness.

 The brunt of recent floods was borne by a few provinces where exposure and damage reached unprecedented levels.
 Punjab, Sindh, and Balochistan together accounted for the largest share of affected people and inundated land.
 Let’s look closer at how these provinces were impacted.

-Sindh has faced the brunt of recent floods, with over 14 million people affected.
+Sindh has faced the brunt of recent floods, with over 1 million people affected.
 Vast agricultural lands, homes, and infrastructure were inundated, making it the most severely impacted province.

 The floods of recent years have highlighted the scale of vulnerability across Pakistan, exposing millions of people and vast tracts of land to recurring disasters.
 Provinces like Punjab and Sindh have shouldered the heaviest toll, while regions such as Balochistan and Khyber Pakhtunkhwa continue to face mounting recovery challenges.
 “Flood resilience is no longer optional — it is essential for Pakistan’s future,” noted a climate risk expert.
 As climate change accelerates, strengthening infrastructure, improving early warning systems, and investing in adaptation measures will be vital to protect both lives and livelihoods.